-You may have seen promotional material from the Government recently concerning the imminent launch of the Employment Allowance – you may even have received an email about it.
-This new scheme, launching in April 2014, allows certain businesses to forego their first £2,000 of Employers National Insurance contributions, meaning around 450,000 of the UK’s smallest businesses will no longer have to pay Employer NICs at all.
+You’ve probably seen promotional material from the Government concerning the Employment Allowance – you may even have received an email about it.
+This scheme, launched in April 2014, allows certain businesses to forego their first £2,000 of Employers National Insurance contributions, meaning around 450,000 of the UK’s smallest businesses will no longer have to pay Employer NICs at all.

 — HM Treasury (@hmtreasury) March 6, 2014

-All employers who pay Class 1 National Insurance on their employee’s earnings are eligible for the scheme – however most freelancers and contractors (who pay Class 2 and Class 4 NICs) cannot use the Allowance.
-You also cannot claim the Employment Allowance if you:
+All employers who pay Class 1 National Insurance on their employee’s earnings are eligible for the new Employment Allowance scheme – however most freelancers and contractors (who pay Class 2 and Class 4 NICs) cannot use the Allowance.
+You also cannot claim the HMRC Employment Allowance if you:

 - Personally employ someone for domestic work (e.g. a nanny or gardener)

 - Provide services (e.g. IT contracting) to a public sector body

 Unlike other HMRC giveaways (for example staff Christmas parties) which are one-time exemptions, the Employment Allowance is just that – an allowance.
 Eligible businesses may use up to the £2,000 limit every tax year.
 Employer National Insurance contributions are charged at various rates, but a full-time employee with a salary of £22,000 will incur Employer NICs of £161.51 per month, or £1,938.12 per year.

 This means a company with one employee paid £22,000 per year can write off their Employer NICs entirely, as their payments are under the £2,000 Allowance.
 By comparison an employee paid £27,000 per year will generate £2,628.12 in Employer NICs per year.
 Under the Employment Allowance, the first £2,000 can be written off, leaving £628.12 payable for the tax year.